uniqueone2000/CEvelyn-MDD-1409/ReadMe.md

 1. **Github Repository Setup**

-* Log in to github account
+..* Log in to github account
-* Create a repository
+..* Create a repository

+2. **Local development envrionment setup**

+..* Create a local "project" folder via terminal application..
+Example: mkdir ~/Projects
+..* Create a subfolder in that directory for your site name and navigate to that folder..
+Example: mkdir ~/Projects/SiteName.com && cd ~/Projects/SiteName.com

 #This is a new heading